kabirnayeem99/YtdlAudioBookScrapper/README.md

 ## What It Does

 - Downloads one or more YouTube URLs with `yt-dlp`
-- Extracts audio as MP3
+- Extracts compact, speech-focused MP3 audio
 - Normalizes output names to safe lowercase slugs
 - Speeds each track up to `1.25x` before segmentation
 - Splits each MP3 into segments with `ffmpeg`
 - Deletes the full-length MP3 after segmentation
-- Expands YouTube playlist URLs into per-video jobs
+- Expands YouTube playlist URLs into per-video jobs nested under the playlist folder
 - Runs downloads concurrently in a live TUI where you can paste more URLs while jobs run

 ## Requirements